CLRKSTVEN/Campus-Helpdesk-Bot-System/README.md

 6. `SupportHandler` delegates to the topic-specific `SupportStrategy` and stores the generated response.

 ## Running the Bot

 ```bash
 cd src
 javac com/campushelpdesk/**/*.java
 java com.campushelpdesk.Main
 ```

 While the program runs:

 - Type any request, for example `Wifi is down in the library` or `Need help requesting a transcript`.
 - Type `help` to see recognised keywords per topic.
 - Type `exit` to close the session.

 ## Extending the System

 - Add a new topic by creating a strategy class and adding an entry to `SupportTopic`.
 - Plug the notifier into your preferred communication channel (email/SMS/Slack) by replacing the console printout in `OfficeObserver`.
 - Integrate persistence by storing `SupportRequest` snapshots after `SupportHandler` finishes.

 ---
-Feel free to open an issue or send a pull request if you experiment with additional patterns or integrations.
-The modular design keeps new features low-risk.